 What Is Intermittent Fasting?

 Intermittent fasting occurs when we refrain from consuming food for a period of time.
-We all do some form of intermittent fasting while we sleep.
+We all do some form of intermittent fasting cycles while we sleep.
 Some choose to increase this time by eating within certain time windows.
 For example, a person may choose to start their eating at noon and stop eating at eight pm.
 This would leave them with 16 hours of no eating and 8 hours of eating.
 People may choose to customize this plan with whatever works best for them.

 There are many different ways to intermittently fast, and you’ll have to choose which method works best for your body and lifestyle.
 Some people find that abstaining from food for a whole day or two helps them feel great, while others prefer intermittent fasting daily where they consume all of their food during an eight hour period.
 If you want to achieve real benefits from restricting your food intake, there are certain rules you have to abide by.
-General Intermittent Fasting Rules:
+General Intermittent Fasting Stage Rules:

-- No Eating During The Fasting Period.
+- No Eating During The Fasting Timeline.

 - You Can Drink Water, Black Coffee, and Tea.

 - 16/8 is ideal (16 hour fasting period, 8 hour eating period)